Excel Search For Text (Table of Contents)

 Search For Text in Excel is very simple and easy.
 Let’s understand how to Search Text in Excel with some examples.

-Example #1 – Using Find Function
+Example #1 – Using the Find Function

 Step 2: The FIND function needs at least two arguments: the string you want to search and the cell within which you want to search.
 Let’s use “Excel” as the first argument for the FIND function, which specifies find_text from the formula.

 Step 3: We want to find whether “Excel” is present in cell A2 under a given worksheet.
-Therefore, choose A2 as the next argument to FIND function.
+Therefore, choose A2 as the next argument to the FIND function.

 We are going to ignore the start_num argument as it is an optional argument.